 02 of 05

-Blocking knitting is not always necessary and it's a step I skip fairly often.
-It is important to block projects like garments, as it can help make other finishing tasks easier, and it's an essential when it comes to lace knitting.
+Blocking knitting is not always necessary and it's a step we skip fairly often.
+It is important to block projects like garments, as it can help make other finishing tasks easier, and it's essential when it comes to lace knitting.

 Blocking can help smooth out rough edges (it does not, however, eliminate Stockinette curl, make your knitting look a little more even and help with minor sizing issues.
 It's not a cure-all, and blocking too severely can lead to a garment that looks overworked and stressed, so use a light hand if you're blocking at all.

 03 of 05